 How to toilet train a dog

-When you welcome a new dog into your home, one of the first steps you may need to take is to toilet train them.
-Even if you have been informed that your new dog is fully toilet trained, it is often worth refreshing their memory especially if they have spent a period of time in kennels as they may just need to get used to the new environment.
+When you bring a new dog home, one of the first things you will need to do is to toilet train, or house train them.
+Young puppies will need house-training from scratch, but even if your new older dog is fully toilet trained, it is often worth refreshing their memory.
+Any dog will need time to get used to a new environment and routine, especially if they have spent a period of time in kennels.

-Toilet training your dog in six simple steps
+Toilet training your dog in six easy steps

 1. Take your dog out regularly

-Try to take your dog to the same outside place using the same exit.
-This exit should be one that is visible to you, so when they head for the exit, you will know that they want to go to the toilet.
+Try to take your dog to the same place using the same exit every time you take them out to go to the toilet.
+The exit should be one that is generally visible to you when you’re around the house, so that when they head for the exit, you will know that they want to go to the toilet.

 4. Go outside with your dog